 - Use pears in place of apples in this Raw Apple Crisp Recipe or this Apple Quinoa and Kale Salad Recipe

-Pears are often recommended by health care practitioners because they’re considered a hypoallergenic fruit, so compared to many other fruits (like stone fruit or berries), someone is much less likely to suffer from digestive issues or reactions when eating a pear.
+Pears are often recommended by health care practitioners because they’re considered a hypoallergenic fruit.
+Compared to many other fruits (like stone fruit or berries), someone is much less likely to suffer from digestive issues or allergic reactions when eating a pear.
 This makes pears a good choice even for infants and making homemade baby food.

 Get FREE Access!